Drake-Nguyen/Lab6-Group2-1/tests/test_cases.md

 -`char` would be in a similar situation as static in this case on why it failed to lex properly.

-All five of these test cases would have been enough through covering potential qualifiers along with the different inputs that can be put into the procedure_Qualifier.
+All five of these test cases would have been enough through covering potential qualifiers along with the different inputs that can be put into the procedureQualifier.

 ## Expression
 Uncertian of the failure of the test cases.
 Although the test cases were a failure,